MicrosoftEdge/WebView2Feedback/specs/AllowGoBackForward.md

   [propget] HRESULT AllowGoBack([out, retval] BOOL* allow);
   /// Set the `AllowGoBack` property.
   [propput] HRESULT AllowGoBack([in] BOOL allow);
-  /// `AllowGoForward` controls whether allow user to navigate forward.
-If it is false, we
+  /// `AllowGoForward` controls whether the WebView2 is allowed to navigate forward.
+If it
-  /// will block all forward navigations regardless of source (button click, xbutton click,
+  /// is false, we will block all forward navigations regardless of source (button click, xbutton
-  /// key event and etc.).
+  /// click, key event and so on).
   /// The `CanGoForward` API will also return false if we set `AllowGoForward` to disabled.
   /// This setting changes will work in the next navigation, which means that changes made
   /// after `NavigatingStarting` event do not apply until the next top-level navigation.